 The bicuspids or “premolars” and the molars are a different story.
 Bicuspids typically have one canal as well, but don’t be surprised if it has two.
 Molars typically have anywhere from two to four canals.

-Now, this is a very preliminary way of judging because some people are superhuman and have bicuspids with three roots and even incisors with multiple roots or molars with five roots!
-You can take a good guess but confirm with your dentist who can tell you specifically how many roots you have by taking an X-Ray.
+It’s typical to see 1 root on incisors and bicuspids and 3-4 roots on molars.
+Some people, however, are superhuman and have bicuspids with three roots and even incisors with multiple roots or molars with five roots!
+Make sure you confirm with your dentist how many roots you have by taking an X-Ray.

 To formulate a good guess, let’s assume your root canal is on a molar that has three canals.
 The time you should assume it’s going to take if all goes smoothly and your roots aren’t wrapped around your sinuses and coming out your nose would be about 20 minutes per canal.
 Figured into our half hour prepping stage that would put you at an hour and a half or 90 minutes.

-Some, in response to the question, “how long does a root canal take?” act like mythbusters and say that it doesn’t take long at all, others will tell you it takes days.
+Some, in response to the question, how long does a root canal take, act like mythbusters and say that it doesn’t take long at all, others will tell you it takes days.
 Root canals are typically 1 appointment and not very long at that.
-They get the bad rap because they are indeed about the longest procedure you can have done at the dentist where things like fillings end up taking 30 minutes or so.
-But in a world where everyone is different and no two things are identical, it is almost impossible to say whether your root canal will be a short or a long procedure outside of the basis given above.
+They are one of the longest procedures you can have done at the dentist where things like fillings end up taking 30 minutes or so.
+But in a world where everyone is unique, it is almost impossible to say how long your root canal will take outside of the formula given above.

 One thing is definite though, if you need a root canal, then you NEED a root canal.